strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 4 Dec 2025 --

+- Got to the bottom of menu items not surviving a refresh or being able to access a menu category by typing in address bar.
+This has been resolved utilizing the slug in address bar as state storage for the category we wish to view.

+---

 -- 2 Dec 2025 --

 - Made alterations to add menu item to customer cart so it is now correctly looking checking if item already in cart or not and adding to cart if not.

-- Working on check in cart to block from having 2 near identical items becoming identical items, ie(if large and medium iced tea in cart, do not let medium come a large, and do notlet the original large become a medium or essentially the same item is in cart twice.)
+- Working on check in cart to block from having 2 near identical items becoming identical items, ie(if large and medium iced tea in cart, do not let medium come a large, and do not let the original large become a medium or essentially the same item is in cart twice.)

 - Solution is in place.
 If two items are in cart with different sizes and use tries to change size to the same size as the duplicate item they will be alerted and update button is non functional.
   - Need to test against owner functions but should be identical.